isomerpages/moe-zhenghuapri/_our-info-hub/Information for Parents/Sexuality Education.md

 iv\.
 Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

 You may click <a href="https://www.moe.gov.sg/page%20not%20found?item=%2feducation%2fprogrammes%2fsocial-and-emotional-learning%2fsexuality-education&user=extranet%5cAnonymous&site=moe-website" target="_blank">here</a> for more information on MOE Sexuality Education.

+## Overview of Zhenghua Primary School’s Sexuality Education Programme for 2022

+4\.
+Sexuality Education is delivered in a holistic manner through the school curriculum.
+The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behavior, and, Culture, Society and Law.
+You may click <a href="https://www.moe.gov.sg/page%20not%20found?item=%2feducation%2fprogrammes%2fsocial-and-emotional-learning%2fsexuality-education%2fscope-and-teaching-approach-of-sexuality-education-in-schools&user=extranet%5cAnonymous&site=moe-website" target="_blank">here</a> for more information on the scope of Sexuality Education in the school curriculum.

+5\.
+The subjects that incorporate topics on sexuality include:

+a\.
+Science
+b\.
+Form Teacher Guidance Period (FTGP)
+c\.
+Character and Citizenship Education (CCE)